ruchitaram/sporty-jackpot-service/README.md

 Enables smooth development and integration testing workflows.

 📬 Postman Collection
-A full Postman collection with all endpoints and example requests is included at:
+A full Postman collection with all endpoints and example requests is included under the folder : src/main/resources/jackpot_postman_collection_final.json Import this into Postman to test APIs quickly.

-css
-Copy
-Edit
-src/main/resources/jackpot_postman_collection_final.json
-Import this into Postman to test APIs quickly.